hardik-atri/Revenue-Analysis-of-Hotel-Chain-Power-BI/README.md

 -   * Avg.
 Rating

--Then in Level 2 analysis : We analyzed Revenue , Occupancy % and RevPAR by City.
+- Then in Level 2 analysis : We analyzed Revenue , Occupancy % and RevPAR by City.

--Then in Level 3 analysis : We analyzed Booking by Platform and Occupancy % between Weekdays and Weekends ( Friday and Saturday are considered as weekends )
+- Then in Level 3 analysis : We analyzed Booking by Platform and Occupancy % between Weekdays and Weekends ( Friday and Saturday are considered as weekends )

 - We analyzed weekly revenue trend and also plotted a table with Hotel type and their different metrics.
 <!---